pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Filter rows: overlap
 --------------------

-The most intuitive overlap-related method is :func:`overlap <pyranges.PyRanges.overlap>`.
+The most intuitive overlap-related method is :func:`overlap <pyranges1.PyRanges.overlap>`.
 This is simply a filter of the intervals in self, so that only those overlapping any interval in other are returned:

   >>> a.overlap(b)